How To Effectively Overcome Microaggressions In The Workplace

 Examples of behavioral microaggressions:

-- Excluding a co-worker with a disability from an off-site event assuming they are not capable of participating.
+- Not including a co-worker with disability from an off-site event assuming they are not capable of participating.

 - Assuming an older coworker will not be able to learn or use new technology.

 - When a white person waits to ride the next elevator because a person of color is on it.

 Environmental microaggressions happen when there is a lack of diversity and inclusion representation in the workplace.
 This type of microaggression is the hardest to identify and solve because there is usually no apparent offender.
 They are manifested in the overall environment of an organization and do not target a specific person.

 Examples of environmental microaggressions: